NR 659: Primary Health Care of Children and Families

 Care for every member of the family.

-Regis University offers the Master of Science in Nursing: Family Nurse Practitioner on two distinct pathways.
+Master of Science in Nursing: Family Nurse Practitioner students choose between two distinct pathways:

-Classes in this pathway are held face-to-face on our Northwest Denver campus, meets one day a week, 8 a.m.-5 p.m.
+Campus-Based Pathway: Classes are held face-to-face on our Northwest Denver campus, meeting once per week from 8 a.m. to 5 p.m.
+MT.

-Classes in this pathway are held in a synchronized virtual classroom format, allowing you to be part of the classroom from a distance.
-Meets one day a week, 8 a.m.-5 p.m.
-MST
+Remote Pathway*: Classes are held in a synchronized, virtual classroom format, allowing you to be part of the classroom from a distance.
+Meets once per week from 8 a.m. to 5 p.m.
+MT.

-*Residents of the following states are not eligible for this program: Louisiana, New York.
+*Residents of Louisiana and New York are not eligible for the Remote Pathway.
 Residents in all other states are eligible.

 Program Format